mahyas/blackbird/README.md

 and this isn’t meant to be one of those.

 This should be implemented in a language with which you are familiar.
-We would prefer that you use ruby or javascript, if you are comfortable doing so.
-If none of these are comfortable, please choose a language that is both comfortable for you and suited to the task.
+We would prefer that you use ruby or javascript, if you are comfortable doing so, but if you can best shine in another language, go for it!

 Your solution should be able to be run (and if applicable, built) from the command line.
 Please include appropriate scripts and instructions for